Jothamcloud/flask-example-34/README.md

-One Make sure you have the latest version of Python installed New Now
+One Make sure you have the latest version of Python installed New Now one

 ```bash
 git clone <repo-url>